Accidental Pilish

 Me: "Number Two, I have a large container of potato salad in the cooler.
 Split it three ways for us."

-I discovered the current record of 10 digits in April, 2010.
-This is from a forum post dated Dec 1 2009 on one of the cs.trains.com model railroading forums, in a thread called "Speed Matching":
+I discovered the first 10-digit example in April 2010 in a forum post dated Dec 1 2009 on one of the cs.trains.com model railroading forums, in a thread called "Speed Matching":

 David has given you a very straightforward procedure to follow.
 Since you have not done any CV programming you should...